LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

 #### Rule 1.5(b)

-- Rule says “preferably in writing”
-    - Some jurisdictions mandate written fee agreement
+Rule says “preferably in writing”.
+Some jurisdictions mandate written fee agreement

-- Fee agreement is (written or oral) contract, subject to rules of contract interpretation
-    - See Telex v.
-Brobeck Phleger
+Fee agreement is (written or oral) contract, subject to rules of contract interpretation.
+See *Telex v.
+Brobeck Phleger*

 ## Contingent Fees